Leak Track 2000

 How is LT2000 different from a statistical system?

-Leak Track 2000 does not require a statistical history of the pipeline to be operational.
-Statistical systems may require statistical data to be collected, sometimes up to a month, before it knows how the pipeline operates.
-If the pipeline changes or is operated in a new way, it may again take some time before a statistical system is fully operational.
+Leak Track 2000 does not require a statistical history of the pipeline to be operate.
+Statistical systems require past operational data to be collected, possibly a month or more, before the software can reliably monitor a pipeline.
+If the pipeline changes or is operated in a new way, it may take time before a statistical system is fully operational.